momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ### High Jump [1.6 Climb only]
 In Source and Goldsrc there exists a property called **edge friction** it decides what factor that "normal" friction will be multiplied by when a player is close to an edge.
 If it is set higher than 1, you will slow down every time you are close to the edge of a platform.
 These are the edge frictions for each Climb mode:  **TBD (MomClimb)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
->[!NOTE]
+{{< hint info >}}
-> Currently, 1.6 Climb is the only Climb mode whose edge friction is different than the normal friction
+Currently, 1.6 Climb is the only Climb mode whose edge friction is different than the normal friction

->[!IMPORTANT]
+{{< /hint >}}
+{{< hint warning >}}
->You are considered to be next to an edge if:
+You are considered to be next to an edge if:
->**In the direction you are moving (not facing), 36/18 units down and 16 units forward from the player’s origin
+In the direction you are moving (not facing), 36/18 units down and 16 units forward from the player’s origin
->(This works out to be the bottom edge of your collision box) spawn a box of identical dimensions to the player’s collision box
+(This works out to be the bottom edge of your collision box) spawn a box of identical dimensions to the player’s collision box
->(32 unit width, 32 unit depth, 72/36 unit height) whose origin is from that point,
->move the box down 34 units while checking if it intersects with anything.
-If there was nothing in its path, the player is next to an edge**.
+(32 unit width, 32 unit depth, 72/36 unit height) whose origin is from that point, move the box down 34 units while checking if it intersects with anything.
+If there was nothing in its path, the player is next to an edge.
->**[unit/unit -> units if standing/units if crouching]**.
+**[unit/unit -> units if standing/units if crouching]**.
+{{< /hint >}}
 To simplify, if the player were to move an additional 16 units in their current direction, then fall straight down 70 units would they, at any time, collide with anything from the waist down?
 If not, edge friction is enabled
 ![high jump](/images/climb/High_Jump.png)
 In most cases this works as intended; two examples that were not considered edges had platforms/walls so close that the player would not have fell or would need to be precisely placed so that the edge check is initially true but fails at some point after.
 It is not very feasible to detect exactly how far away a platform is nor is it useful to negate edge friction for a platform that is that close.
 Most players would naturally jump a bit before the edge to land on a platform that close.
 This is where the High Jump comes in.